 Honeybook is an intuitive client flow management platform with a modern design.
 It provides entrepreneurs with a comprehensive set of tools for scheduling, streamlining client communication, invoicing, and payments, and creating seamless workflows for an exceptional client experience.
 If you wish to know more, refer to our detailed Honeybook review.

 Calendly is a widely used scheduling software designed to accommodate teams of various sizes.
 It provides powerful automation and scheduling tools that can optimize sales, marketing, customer retention, recruitment, and other aspects of business operations.

 Pricing is a crucial aspect to consider when choosing software, so determining the cost of signing up for Honeybook and Calendly is essential.
 Let’s examine the pricing details for both platforms as well as the free trials.

 Honeybook’s pricing starts at $16/month.
 The pricing structure is three-tiered, and with each plan, you’ll have access to more features.
 What’s great about Honeybook is that they don’t limit you to a specific number of clients, even with the basic plan.
-By using our exclusive link or applying the promo code ‘lifecoachmag‘, you can enjoy a generous 35% discount on your first-year subscription.
+By using our exclusive link, you can enjoy a generous 50% discount on annual and monthly plans.

 Calendly provides several pricing options, starting with a free plan that sets you up with some of its basic features, like connecting with one calendar, scheduling meetings, and integrations.
 Starting at $16/member/month, the paid plans unlock more advanced functionalities.